JakobGM/astrality/docs/modules.rst

 But you can also import context values from arbitrary YAML files.
 Among other use cases, this allows you to:

 * Split context definitions into separate files in order to clean up your configuration.
 You can, for instance, create one dedicated context file for each of your modules.
-* Combine context imports with :ref:`on_event <events>` blocks in order to dynamically change how templates compile.
+* Combine context imports with :ref:`on_event <modules_action_blocks>` blocks in order to dynamically change how templates compile.
 This allows quite complex behaviour.

-Context imports are defined as a dictionary, or a list of dictionaries if you need several imports, under the ``import_context`` keyword in an :ref:`event block <events>` of a module.
+Context imports are defined as a dictionary, or a list of dictionaries if you need several imports, under the ``import_context`` keyword in an :ref:`action block <modules_action_blocks>` of a module.

 This is best explained with an example.
 Let us create a color schemes file:

 .. code-block:: yaml

-    # Source file: $ASTRALITY_CONFIG_HOME/contexts/color_schemes.yml
+    # Source file: $ASTRALITY_CONFIG_HOME/modules/color_schemes/color_schemes.yml

     context/gruvbox_dark:
         background: 282828